Services & digital trade

 Diversity

-Diversity in what, how and with whom we trade ensures Australian services suppliers can take full advantage of global markets whilst also being resilient to trade disruptions.
-This is achieved by providing Australian services suppliers with access to new exports markets and reducing or removing obstacles to existing markets.
+Diversity in what, how and with whom we trade ensures Australian services suppliers can take full advantage of global markets while being resilient to trade disruptions.
+This is achieved by providing Australian services suppliers with access to new export markets and reducing or removing obstacles to existing markets.

 Inclusivity

-Ensuring services trade is accessible to all Australians, including First Nations people, micro, small and medium enterprises (MSMEs) and rural and regional areas.
-This ensures that the benefit of services trade can reach all Australians.
+Services trade must be accessible to all Australians, including First Nations people, women, micro, small and medium enterprises (MSMEs) and rural and regional areas.
+This ensures that the benefit of trade can reach all Australians.

 Open markets

-Open services markets foster competition and provides consumers with access to a wider range of services and expertise.
+Open services markets foster competition and provide consumers with access to a wider range of services and expertise domestically and internationally.
 This puts downward pressure on prices.
-For Australian services exporters, open markets mean more opportunities in new markets.
+For Australian services exporters, open markets means more export opportunities.

 Transparency